haudnn/spiderum-socket/README.md

 ## **Features 🚀**

 - Authentication
-  - Sign in with Google, Facebook, Credential
+  - Sign in with Gmail(send OTP code), Facebook
   - Register new account
-  - Forgot password by email
-  - Receive mail reset password
   - Validate user session with JWT
 - Chatting
   - Create conversation(s)
   - Realtime chat 1-1
-  - Show online users
+- Notifications
-  - Show if user has seen message
+  - Notification when there is a new message
+  - Notify when someone follows you
+  - Notify when the person you are following posts
 - CRUD post
 - Comment on post
 - Send reaction to posts, comments
-- Search user
+- Search user and post
 - Follow and unfollow user
-- View profile
+- View profile and change profile
 - Toast message
-- Drag and drop photo
-- Infinite scroll
+- Sort posts by views or votes
+- Saved post to wishlists
+- Shared post to Facebook
+- Follow favorite topics and view posts by topic
 - Skeleton loading

 ## **Previews 📁**